UnityRPG/3-Modifiers-And-Abilities/README.md

 1. What are the choices the player can make in your combat?
 2. Types of Special Abilities
 3. Where to start with implementation

+### 25 RPG Special Abilities System Overview
+1. Abilities require serialisable data AND behaviour
+2. We can only serialise MonoBehaviours via prefab or scene
+3. This causes more contention on those files, and is wrong place
+4. A ScriptableObject moves ability config data to a .asset file
+5. ... but SOs cannot interact with the world
+6. so the Ability also needs a MonoBehaviour
+7. One ability can have multiple configs
+8. Therefore make the config add the behaviour component at runtime.